smt2235/terminal-copilot/README.md

 - `-g`, `--git`: This flag enables the inclusion of Git context in the prompt sent to the OpenAI API.
 This can be useful for users working with Git repositories and may include the current branch name, repository status, recent commit messages, and file history.
 - `-hist`, `--history`: Enables the inclusion of terminal history in the prompt sent to the OpenAI API.
 May potentially send sensitive information to OpenAI and increase the number of tokens used.
 - `-j`, `--json`: Output data as JSON instead of using an interactive prompt.
-- `-c`, `--count`: The number of commands to output when JSON output is specified.
+- `-c`, `--count`: The number of commands to output when JSON output is specified.hh

 ### Requirements
 Python 3.7+